 Issues Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact VII.
-GEOLOGY AND SOILS: Would the project: a) Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: (i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
-Refer to Division of Mines and Geology Special Publication 42. $\boxtimes$ (ii) Strong seismic ground shaking? $\boxtimes$ (iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ (iv) Landslides? $\boxtimes$ b) Result in substantial soil erosion or the loss of topsoil? c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on-site or offsite land-slide, lateral spreading, subsidence, liquefaction or collapse? d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? $\boxtimes$ e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater? f) Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? $\boxtimes$ a.
-Ground Rupture
+GEOLOGY AND SOILS: Would the project: adve irectly or indirectly cause potential substantial erse effects, including the risk of loss, injury, or the involving: (i) Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+Refer to Division of Mines and Geology Special Publication 42. $\boxtimes$ (ii) Strong seismic ground shaking? (iii) Seismic-related ground failure, including liquefaction? $\boxtimes$ (iv) Landslides? $\boxtimes$ b) R tops esult in substantial soil erosion or the loss of oil? or the projection e located on a geologic unit or soil that is unstable, nat would become unstable as a result of the ect, and potentially result in on-site or offsite lande, lateral spreading, subsidence, liquefaction or apse?
+18-1 e located on expansive soil, as defined in Table -B of the Uniform Building Code (1994), creating stantial direct or indirect risks to life or property? $\boxtimes$ use syst ave soils incapable of adequately supporting the of septic tanks or alternative wastewater disposal ems where sewers are not available for the osal of wastewater? irectly or indirectly destroy a unique ontological resource or site or unique geologic ure? $\boxtimes$ a.
+Ground Rupture i.
+Less Than Significant Impact - The project site is located in the County of San Bernardino within the Mojave desert region north of the unincorporated community of Joshua Tree, which is located in a highly seismically active area as the Landers Fault traverses the area.
+The project is located Northwest of the Landers Fault Zone system, which is classified as Alquist-Priolo Special Study Zones under the Alquist-Priolo Earthquake Fault Zoning Act.
+The Pinto Mountain Fault Zone is located to the south of the project site.
+Figure VII-1 shows where these faults are located as indicated by the San Bernardino Countywide Plan Earthquake Fault Zones Map.
+The closest known active fault zones are more than two and a half miles from the proposed project site.
+As such, and as illustrated on Figure VII-1, the site is not located within an Alquist-Priolo Special Study Zone.
+Based on this information, the risk for ground rupture at the site location is considered low; therefore, it is not likely that future visitors and employees of the project will be subject to rupture from a known earthquake fault.
+Therefore, any impacts under this issue are considered less than significant; no mitigation is required.